Ventricular Tachycardia (VT)

 Some types of genetic diseases can also lead to VT.
 These include:

-Conditions that cause abnormal heart muscle, such as hypertrophic cardiomyopathy
+Conditions that make it hard for the heart to pump blood, such as hypertrophic cardiomyopathy

-Diseases that can get inside the heart muscle, such as sarcoidosis
+Diseases that can develop inside the heart muscle, such as sarcoidosis (caused by

-Diseases that alter properties within the heart rhythm itself such as long QT syndrome
+Diseases that change the electric properties and heart rhythm itself (such as Brugada

 In some cases, VT occurs when there are no other heart problems.
 This may be seen